eecs581comrades/battleship/back/README.md

 ### Created by William Johnson

 ## Installation
 The battleship server can be run locally, or hosted via a cloud service.
-We recommend https://render.com/'s free tier for simplicity.
+We recommend https://render.com/ 's free tier for simplicity.
 To run a BattlShip Server locally, do the following:

 ### 0. Ensure that you have Node.JS installed.
 It can be found at https://nodejs.org/en.